 What Should I Include in My Production Designer Portfolio?

 Don’t have a production designer portfolio yet?
 No sweat—use a website builder to make one in a few minutes.
-Pick one with cool themes, to show off your work as beautifully as possible, and video embedding, so you can feature movie, TV, and theatre clips showcasing your production design.
+Pick one with cool templates, to show off your work as beautifully as possible, and video embedding, so you can feature movie, TV, and theatre clips showcasing your production design.

 Another important tip: keep it tight!
 Be very selective and only select the very best images for your portfolio.